Geodels/gospl/docs/user_guide/surfproc.rst

             It is worth noting that the coefficient *n* in the SPL is fixed and take the value *1*.

         d. ``fDa`` dimensionless deposition coefficient for continental domain when accounting for sedimentation rate in the SPL following the model of `Yuan et al, 2019 <https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2018JF004867>`_.
 The default value is 0.0 (purely detachment-limited model).
         e. ``fDm`` dimensionless deposition coefficient for marine domain.
-The default value is 40.0.
+The default value is 10.0.
-        f. ``mthd`` chosen approach to account for sediment deposition (should be either 1 or 2).
-The default value is set to 1 (other choice is 2).
-While the first method uses the approach from `Yuan et al, 2019 <https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2018JF004867>`_, the second provides a faster calculation but might not be conservative.

 Hillslope and marine deposition parameters
 -------------------------------------------